 Sticks from fruit trees like apples, pear, and other fruit trees can cause various problems for dogs.

 The problem starts with the wood from these trees being quite tasty.
-This can be deceiving for dogs as these trees can also be very toxic and cause severe stomach upsets.
+This can be deceiving for most dogs as these trees can also be very toxic and cause severe stomach upsets.

 Other trees to avoid include: